nikhilreddy3888/2025/_pages/about.md

 ## Submissions

-Our goal is to avoid heavily engineered, professionally-made blog posts ---Such as the “100+ hours” mentioned as a standard by the [Distill guidelines](https://distill.pub/journal/)---to entice ideas and clear writing rather than dynamic visualizations or embedded javascript engines.
+Our goal is to avoid heavily engineered, professionally-made blog posts ---Such as the "100+ hours" mentioned as a standard by the [Distill guidelines](https://distill.pub/journal/)---to entice ideas and clear writing rather than dynamic visualizations or embedded javascript engines.
 Please check our [submission instructions]({{ '/submitting' | relative_url }}) for more details.
 We accept submissions in both Markdown and HTML.
 We believe this is a good trade-off between complexity and flexibility.